matteo-pallini/algo/README.md

 - graphs dfs bfs
 - heap

-- have written down the time complexity of main data structures and algo
+- time complexity of main data structures and algo
 - implement from scratch a hashtable
-- write a balanced tree

 ## General notes
 - Do not implement a Heap as a tree, always use an array, as per https://favtutor.com/blogs/heap-in-python